niccokunzmann/UC121902-TNARX-A/README.md

 ![](Pollin/Beschriftet.jpg)

-CE, CK and DI can be connected to pins on the Arduino.
+CE, CK and DI are connected to pins on the Arduino.
 Default values are CE=2, CK=3, DI=4.

 Hello World
 -----------